morris/vanilla-todo/README.md

 e.g. referencing all the individual stylesheets and scripts from the HTML;
 probably enough to justify a simple build step.

-It is otherwise straight-forward and trivial to understand (literally just a bunch of HTML, CSS and JS files).
+It is otherwise straight-forward&mdash;literally a bunch of HTML, CSS and JS files.

 ### 3.2.
 JavaScript Architecture